 - Insurance Rates Raised – Tickets received can and will lead to your insurance rates rising.
-The more dangerous the insurance company sees you as a driver the more they will charge you to be on their plan.
+The more dangerous the insurance company sees you as a driver, the more they will charge you on their plan.

 It is up to you to determine if you would rather accept the possible negative consequences or go out of your way to seek a qualified lawyer to combat the ticket.
-It is worth talking to a lawyer so that they can help you understand your best course of action.
+It is worth talking to a lawyer to help you understand your best course of action.

 When you first receive a traffic ticket, you may be concerned and upset.
 You may not know how to handle the charge, and you might now know where to start.
 If you have received a ticket and you think that the authorities who issued it may have gotten the details wrong or made a mistake, you should strongly consider fighting the ticket.

 Legal representatives can help you with the details of your case and go over any questions that you may have.
-They can help you obtain the best possible results and avoid having to go through the worst consequences that can impact your record.
-Receiving points on your license, increased insurance premiums, or large fines are not something anybody desires.
+They can help you obtain the best possible results and avoid going through the worst consequences that can impact your record.
+Receiving points on your license, increased insurance premiums, or significant fines are not something anybody desires.
 A lawyer from The Law Offices of Mark T. Hurt can help you with your case.
 Contact us today for a free consultation.
 We look forward to hearing from you and helping you.

 Before choosing to fight your ticket, you should remember that not all strategies are created equal.
-There are some arguments that work, and some that don’t.
-It’s important to know how best to proceed with your traffic ticket case, and it’s important to know what not to do when you’re fighting your ticket in court.
+Some arguments work, and some don’t.
+It’s essential to know how best to proceed with your traffic ticket case, and it’s important to know what not to do when you’re fighting your ticket in court.

 If you choose to fight your ticket, you’ve made the right decision.
 But that’s just the tip of the iceberg.
 When you’re fighting your ticket, here are some important things to remember about building your case:

 - Emotional appeals don’t work.
-Saying something like “I had a really rough day,” or unpacking all of your personal baggage in court is not a winning strategy.
-A judge is supposed to be impartial, and if you try to talk up how difficult your life is, he or she is probably going to torpedo your case by asking what makes your difficulties more important than anyone else’s.
-Your life might be hard, but save it for your blog or your diary.
+Saying something like “I had a really rough day” or unpacking all of your personal baggage in court is not a winning strategy.
+A judge is supposed to be impartial, and if you try to talk up how difficult your life is, they are probably going to torpedo your case by asking what makes your difficulties more critical than anyone else’s.
+Your life might be challenging, but save it for your blog or your diary.
 It’s not going to win you any points in court.